This page describes the risk level of the various activities with respect to the risks for HIV virus contagion.

 - Injecting with shared needles

-In short, the vaginosis is not considered a Sexually Transmitted Infection pu IST for some experts because, according to them. some of these bacteria that give rise to vaginosis can usually be found in humans.
+In summary the vaginosis is not considered a Sexually Transmitted Infection pu IST for some experts because, according to them.
+Some of these bacteria that give rise to vaginosis can usually be found in humans.
 However, transmission also occurs through intimate contact or sexual intercourse.

 Consider the idea of giving us some support because our operational cost is high and the money is personal